ebai101/aiodbx/README.md

 asyncio.run(main())
 ```

-In most use cases, you'll want to save to a file:
+In most use cases, you'll want to save to a file.
+This will download the file to a temp path and atomically replace the destination on success:

 ```python
 await dbx.files_download_to_path(